 The same phenomenon appears to exist in mice.
 Researchers found that baby mice calm down when their mothers lift them by the napes of their necks and that, just like human parents, mice have trouble holding onto their offspring when they wiggle or go unnaturally limp.
-For the authors, this observation provided a clue as to why babies evolved to chill out when they’re being held.
-It’s easier for a parent to keep on holding a relaxed baby—and that means they can both make a quicker escape if danger strikes.
+For the authors of this study, this observation provided a clue as to why babies stop crying when they’re being held.
+It’s easier for a parent to keep on holding a relaxed baby—and that means they can both make a quick escape if danger strikes.

 After rescuing a few of her healthy offspring in the following video clip, a mother mouse discovers that one of her litter goes unnaturally limp when she tries to pick him up (blame the researchers—they drugged the baby mouse for the experiment).
 She gets the mouse pup eventually, but only after several attempts:

 The findings have immediate implications for dads in search of a scientifically surefire way to calm their kids after painful vaccines or scary thunderstorms: start pacing.
 By tapping into an evolutionary pathway as old as our most distant mammalian relatives, you can lower their heart rates and help them calm them down.
 Alas, for parents who still can’t sit down without setting off crying jags, a lesson in speculative evolutionary biology (in a study involving only 12 kids, no less) may come as cold comfort.